 Curious if the drink lives up to the health hype?
 Try one of these Bulletproof coffee recipes and see for yourself.

 The Recipe: Peppermint Mocha

-The Hero Ingredient: Peppermint extract and cocoa powder work together to give this strong drink a delicious flavor perfect for a cold winter morning.
-Combine these flavorful ingredients with strongly brewed coffee, milk, salt, and protein powder for a refreshing morning pick-me-up.
+The Hero Ingredient: Peppermint extract and cocoa powder work together to give this strong drink a delicious flavour perfect for a cold winter morning.
+Combine these flavourful ingredients with strongly brewed coffee, milk, salt, and protein powder for a refreshing morning pick-me-up.

 The Pro Tip: Lindsay from Pinch of Yum adds a collagen powder made from pasture-raised cows to support bone, joint, skin, and hair health.

 The Recipe: Bulletproof Coffee

 The Hero Ingredient: Coconut oil combines with high-quality butter and coffee to make this morning beverage even better.

 The Hero Ingredient: Ghee.
 It has all the health benefits of grass-fed butter but without the lactose.

 The Pro Tip: Kate of Root + Revel also adds maca powder and cinnamon to her butter coffee, not just for flavour but for their health benefits.
 "In Ayurveda, herbs are often mixed with ghee to be more easily absorbed by the body," she writes.